 Bridget Jackson was born in Milwaukee, Wisconsin.
 She grew up in Saint Paul, Minnesota.
 Her love for Milwaukee caused her to return when she attended Marquette Univeristy to study Elementary Education and English Literature.
 Determined to be a prepared and strong urban educator, she became a member of the Center for Urban Teaching (CfUT) while attending Marquette.
-Through CfUT, she had a chance to learned best practices in urban teaching.
-She also had the opportunity to teach 5th and 2nd grade with CfUT’s summer school program.
+Through CfUT, she had a chance to learn best practices in urban teaching.
+She also had the opportunity to teach 5th and 2nd grades with CfUT’s summer school program.

-After graduating from Marquette in December of 2014, she became a part of the LUMIN school network.
-Beginning as a full-time substitute teacher, and then as the third-grade teacher at Renaissance School in Racine.
+After graduating from Marquette in December of 2014, she became a part of the LUMIN school network beginning as a full-time substitute teacher, and then as the third-grade teacher at Renaissance School in Racine.
 She greatly enjoyed teaching third grade, especially while watching her students’ love of reading grow as they began to tackle longer chapter books and become independent readers.